stacks-network/docs/guides-and-tutorials/sbtc/how-to-run-sbtc-signer.md

-# How to Run a sBTC Signer
+# How to Run an sBTC Signer

 {% hint style="warning" %}
 This documentation provides guidelines, best-practices and recommendations for